Metrist-Software/product-docs/docs/agent-source-code.md

 ## Orchestration

-Based on monitor configurations maintained on the Metrist back-end, the orchestrator will schedule runs of checks for certain monitors.
-It is configured with an instance id that allows the back-end to keep track of when something was last run and one or more "run groups" that allow the back-end to decide what monitors and checks are configured to run on that particular instance of the orchestrator.
+Based on monitor configurations maintained on the Metrist backend, the orchestrator will schedule runs of checks for certain monitors.
+It is configured with an instance id that allows the backend to keep track of when something was last run and one or more "run groups" that allow the backend to decide what monitors and checks are configured to run on that particular instance of the orchestrator.

 When a monitor is up for its run, it is downloaded from a Metrist-managed S3 bucket so that the latest version of a monitor is always executed; it is then started and the monitor is expected to participate in a simple [procotol](docs/protocol.md) to exchange configuration data and have the orchestrator drive the monitoring code through the configured scenario.
-For every step, a timing is obtained and the orchestrator sends that back to the Metrist back-end.
+For every step, a timing is obtained and the orchestrator sends that back to the Metrist backend.

 ## In-process forwarding

 The Monitoring Agent comes with a handler for in-process monitoring.
-For every Metrist In-Process Agent (IPA) message it receives, it will try to match the messages against its configuration to see whether it needs to be forwarded to the Metrist back-end.
+For every Metrist In-Process Agent (IPA) message it receives, it will try to match the messages against its configuration to see whether it needs to be forwarded to the Metrist backend.

 IPA messages consist of four fields: the HTTP method, the url, the path, and the time it took for the HTTP transaction to complete.
 A configuration file can be specified by pointing the environment variable `CANARY_CMA_CONFIG` to a Yaml file with